yasirmaxstyle/fgo24-react-redux-persist/README.md

-# APP LIST TODO FEATURING `useContext()` AND `useRef()`
+# APP LIST TODO FEATURING `Redux Toolkit` AND `Redux Persist`

 This project allows users to add anything in the input some works to-do.
 The input value will be appended directly in the lists below it.
 And it comes with checkboxes, which is when clicked the text will be line-crossed.
-This project mainly use hooks such as `useContext` to make global variable and `useRef` to access element in components.
+This project mainly use Redux to make global state storage accross components.

 ## Key Features